Azure-Samples/azure-search-openai-javascript/packages/frontend-app/readme.md

 This folder contains a web component with LitElement that can be used to interact with the Azure Open AI API.

-It is a standard chat UI that can be used to send messages to the API and receive responses.
+It is a classic chat UI that can be used to send messages to the API and receive responses.

 ## Technical stack